-The CA revokes a Subscriber's certificate within 24 hours of receiving the information that one of the following conditions is met:
+The CA revokes a Subscriber's certificate within 24 hours if the conditions described in chapter 4.9.1.1 of the BR are met (and if the BR apply), i.e. after receiving the information that one of the following conditions is met:

-- The Subscriber requests in writing that the CA revoke the certificate - The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization - The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise - The CA obtains evidence that the validation of domain authorization or control for any Fully-Qualified Domain Name or IP address in the Certificate should not be relied upon.
-The private key of the issuing CA or any of its superior CAs has been compromised.
+1. The Subscriber requests in writing that the CA revokes the certificate;

+- The Subscriber notifies the CA that the original certificate request was not authorized and does not retroactively grant authorization: - 3.
+The CA obtains evidence that the Subscriber's Private Key corresponding to the Public Key in the Certificate suffered a Key Compromise; - 4.
+The CA is made aware of a demonstrated or proven method that can easily compute the Subscriber's Private Key based on the Public Key in the Certificate (such as a Debian weak key, see https://wiki.debian.org/SSLkeys); - 5.
+The CA obtains evidence that the validation of domain authorization or mailbox control for any Mailbox Address in the Certificate should not be relied upon.

-The CA revokes a Subscriber's certificate within 5 days of receiving the information that one of the following conditions is met:
+The CA revokes a Subscriber's certificate within 5 days if the conditions described in chapter 4.9.1.1 of the BR are met, i.e. after receiving the information that one of the following conditions is met:

-- The certificate issued does not comply with the terms and conditions of this CPS. - The CA obtains evidence that the Certificate was misused - The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use and/or other applicable laws, rules and regulations.
-In addition, The TSP may investigate any such incidents and take legal action if required. - The CA is made aware of any circumstance indicating that use of a Fully-Qualified Domain Name or IP address in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the Domain Name Registrant has failed to renew the Domain Name) - The CA is made aware of a material change in the information contained in the Certificate, e.g. - Any part of the certificate Subject has changed. - The certificate /O= field is no longer valid. (e.g. bankruptcy of the organization) - The certificate /CN= field is no longer valid (e.g. name change due to change in marital status or omission of domain registration renewal). - The CA is made aware that the Certificate was not issued in accordance with these Requirements or the CA's Certificate Policy or Certification Practice Statement - The CA determines or is made aware that any of the information appearing in the Certificate is inaccurate - The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository - Revocation is required by this CPS or the BRG - The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key, or if there is clear evidence that the specific method used to generate the Private Key was flawed.
+- 1. The Certificate no longer complies with the requirements of Section 6.1.5 and Section 6.1.6 of the BR; - 2.
+The CA obtains evidence that the Certificate was misused; - The CA is made aware that a Subscriber has violated one or more of its material obligations under the Subscriber Agreement or Terms of Use and/or other applicable laws, rules and regulations.
+In addition, The TSP may investigate any such incidents and take legal action if required; - 4.
+The CA is made aware of any circumstance indicating that use of an email address or a Fully-Qualified Domain Name in the Certificate is no longer legally permitted (e.g. a court or arbitrator has revoked a Domain Name Registrant's right to use an email address or the Domain Name, a relevant licensing or services agreement between the Domain Name Registrant and the Applicant has terminated, or the account holder has failed to maintain the active status of the email address or Domain Name); - 5.
+The CA is made aware of a material change in the information contained in the Certificate, e.g. - a.
+Any part of the certificate Subject has changed. - b.
+The certificate /O= field is no longer valid. (e.g. bankruptcy of the organization) - c. certificate /CN= field is no longer valid (e.g. name change due to change in marital status or omission of domain registration renewal). - 6.
+The CA is made aware that the Certificate was not issued in accordance with the BR or the CA's Certificate Policy or this Certification Practice Statement: - 7.
+The CA determines or is made aware that any of the information appearing in the Certificate is inaccurate - 8.
+The CA's right to issue Certificates under these Requirements expires or is revoked or terminated, unless the CA has made arrangements to continue maintaining the CRL/OCSP Repository; - 9.
+Revocation is required by the CP, this CPS or the BRG - 10.
+The CA is made aware of a demonstrated or proven method that exposes the Subscriber's Private Key to compromise, methods have been developed that can easily calculate it based on the Public Key, or if there is clear evidence that the specific method used to generate the Private Key was flawed.